reymond-group/smilesDrawer/README.md

 let smilesDrawer = new SmilesDrawer.Drawer({ width: 250, height: 250 });
 ```

-In order to depict a SMILES string it has to be parsed using SmilesDrawer's SMILES parser, which is encapsulated in the static function `SmilesDrawer.parse()` where the first argument is the SMILES string and the second argument a callback for a successfull parsing.
+In order to depict a SMILES string it has to be parsed using SmilesDrawer's SMILES parser, which is encapsulated in the static function `SmilesDrawer.parse()` where the first argument is the SMILES string and the second argument a callback for a successful parsing.
 The third argument provides a way to handle errors using a callback.

 ```javascript
 SmilesDrawer.parse('C1CCCCC1', function (tree) {